Charities the Brotherhood Supports

 Duke Children's Hospital provides world-class pediatric care to children and families across North Carolina and beyond.
 The Duke basketball program has maintained a deep, personal connection to the hospital for decades — players visit patients, host fundraisers, and consider the kids honorary members of the Brotherhood.

-Featured on 28 Through the Rafters profiles
+Featured on 28 Brotherhood profiles

 Support Duke Children's Hospital